asam-ev/qc-framework/INSTALL.md

 ## Build and install C++ modules

+For some operating systems, prebuilt binaries are available from the [release page](https://github.com/asam-ev/qc-framework/releases).
+If you cannot use the prebuilt binaries, follow the instructions below to build and install the C++ modules from source.

 - Use CMakeLists.txt within the main directory as source directory
 - Do not forget to set `CMAKE_INSTALL_PREFIX`
 - Do not forget to set `CMAKE_BUILD_TYPE` if using CMake generator `Unix